solliancenet/microsoft-redis-cache-migration/01_Introduction/02_CaseStudy.md

 - Improve their overall security posture by encrypting data at rest and in-transit.
 - Enhance the high availability and disaster recovery (HA/DR) capabilities.
-- Position the organization to leverage cloud-native capabilities and technologies such as point in time restore.
 - Take advantage of administrative and performance optimizations features of Azure Cache for Redis.
 - Create a scalable platform that they can use to expand their business into more geographic regions.
 - Allow for enhanced compliance with various legal requirements where PII information is stored.